-The FTC has received well over 300 complaints about deceptive billing practices, and 100’s of visitor comments on our own Lipozene review echo the same thing.
+The FTC has received well over 300 complaints about deceptive billing practices, and 100’s of visitor comments on our own Lipozene review indicate the same thing.

 As a result…

 Doing business with Obesity Research Institute seems like a pretty dicey proposition, and unless you happen to buy the product from a trusted local retailer, not something I’d be willing to consider.

 Dangers and Side Effects

 All in all, glucomannan is a pretty safe supplement and is well-tolerated by most people.